-6. Alignment with City Deal Objectives
+12. Alignment with City Deal Objectives

-- 6.1 The City Access programme is designed to improve access, reduce congestion, and deliver a step-change in public transport, cycling and walking, alongside significantly improving air quality and reducing carbon emissions in Greater Cambridge.
-The proposals set out in this report will support the realisation of a series of benefits, including: - Securing the continued economic success of the area through improved access and connectivity; - Significant improvements to air quality and enhancements to active travel, supporting a healthier population; - Reducing carbon emissions in line with the partners' zero carbon commitments; - Helping to address social inequalities where poor provision of transport is a contributing factor; and - Wellbeing and productivity benefits from improving people's journeys to and from employment. - 6.2 The proposals complement the GCP's corridor schemes (and the existing Cambridgeshire guided busway) by ensuring that buses can traverse the city centre more reliably and efficiently than at present.
-In particular, the proposals for the Newmarket Road which would see a reprioritisation of road space to favour non-motorised users would be undeliverable without a significant reduction in car traffic. - 6.3 The package of proposals in the Making Connections consultation forms part of the wider city access programme, which also includes: - Review of Cambridge's road network classification: the recent consultation set out the principles of a new road classification for Cambridge.
+- 12.1.
+The City Access programme is designed to improve access, reduce congestion, and deliver a step-change in public transport, cycling and walking, alongside significantly improving air quality and reducing carbon emissions in Greater Cambridge.
+The proposals set out in this report will support the realisation of a series of benefits, including: - Securing the continued economic success of the area through improved access and connectivity; - Significant improvements to air quality and enhancements to active travel, supporting a healthier population; - Reducing carbon emissions in line with the partners' zero carbon commitments; - Helping to address social inequalities where poor provision of transport is a contributing factor; and - Wellbeing and productivity benefits from improving people's journeys to and from employment.

+- 12.2.
+The proposals complement the GCP's corridor schemes (and the existing Cambridgeshire guided busway) by ensuring that buses can traverse the city centre more reliably and efficiently than at present.
+In particular, the proposals for the Newmarket Road which would see a reprioritisation of road space to favour non-motorised users would be undeliverable without a significant reduction in car traffic. - 12.3.
+The package of proposals in the Making Connections consultation forms part of the wider city access programme, which also includes: - Review of Cambridge's road network classification: the recent consultation set out the principles of a new road classification for Cambridge.
 The network classification was last reviewed in the 1980s and the review considers ways to improve the way that traffic and people use roads and streets to move about the city, to support more frequent and reliable public transport and create safer and more attractive environments for walking and cycling.
 The results of the consultation are expected to be reported to the Joint Assembly and Executive Board later this year, along with recommendations on next steps. - Development of an integrated parking strategy: following the Board's approval of the vision and objectives for the integrated parking strategy, a series of more detailed recommendations have been developed by officers from GCP, County and City Councils to align with the wider proposals set out in this paper.
-These will now be further developed with members in County and City before being formally agreed and adopted through relevant governance mechanisms.
+These will now be further developed with members in County and City before being formally agreed and adopted through relevant governance mechanisms. - Freight consolidation pilot: GCP is initiating technical work to understand how freight and deliveries to understand where we are today gathering freight data and qualitative information and aligning to findings and supporting objectives of the overall City Deal.
+We are going to develop a Freight Strategy against best practice and prioritise measures and enablers based on impact, risk and economic factors building on the engagement with the Colleges and the University, other large landowners and operators.
+Overall, the final outcome will be the creation of an Action Plan.

-7. Citizen's Assembly
+13. Citizen's Assembly

-- 7.1 The proposals consulted on were developed directly in response to the Greater Cambridge Citizens Assembly recommendations. - 7.2 During the consultation, two small focus groups of former Greater Cambridge Citizens Assembly members expressed strong support for all elements of the proposal, including the Sustainable Travel Zone, commenting that they felt the proposals put forward were a good reflection of their recommendations to decision makers.
-Their comments are featured in Appendix B of the consultation report. - 7.3 They were pleased that the proposals had been put forward to the public for consultation, and urged decision makers to continue to implement the scheme, modified if necessary, depending on consultation findings.
+- 13.1.
+The proposals consulted on were developed directly in response to the Greater Cambridge Citizens Assembly recommendations. - 13.2.
+During the consultation, two small focus groups of former Greater Cambridge Citizens Assembly members expressed strong support for all elements of the proposal, including the Sustainable Travel Zone, commenting that they felt the proposals put forward were a good reflection of their recommendations to decision makers.
+Their comments are featured in Appendix B of the consultation report. - 13.3.
+They were pleased that the proposals had been put forward to the public for consultation and urged decision makers to continue to implement the scheme, modified if necessary, depending on consultation findings.

-8. Financial Implications
+14. Financial Implications